 Hong Kong's No. 2 official says city has returned to stability from 'chaos'

-HONG KONG, July 1 (Reuters) - Hong Kong has returned to order from chaos since China imposed a sweeping national security law on the global financial hub last year, the city's acting chief executive, John Lee, said on Thursday.
+HONG KONG (Reuters) - Hong Kong has returned to order from chaos since China imposed a sweeping national security law on the global financial hub last year, the city’s acting chief executive, John Lee, said on Thursday.

 Beijing imposed the security law just before midnight on June 30 last year to punish anything China deems as subversion, secession, terrorism and collusion with foreign forces with up to life in prison.